Saffron Kingdom: Reception

-Critics have appreciated Saffron Kingdom for its thematic ambition and its effort to reframe Kashmir’s narrative.
 The Independent described the film as “a haunting response to dominant narratives on Kashmir.”

 TRT World called it “a reclamation of memory through visual storytelling.”

 Times Headline wrote that the film “beautifully encapsulates the rich heritage of Kashmir, symbolised by its renowned saffron cultivation and also challenges the politicised narratives often imposed on the region.”

 Kashmir Pen praised it, stating that “in Saffron Kingdom, Sheikh does what Bollywood has failed to do for decades — he gives the Kashmiri people their voice back.”

-Saporta Report highlighted how the film depicts “the humanistic approach to displacement and the immigration experience,” tracing a Kashmiri family’s journey from the 1990s to Atlanta in 2019.
+Saporta Report highlighted how the film depicts “the humanistic approach to displacement and the immigration experience,” tracing a Kashmiri family's journey from the 1990s to Atlanta in 2019.

+Arfat Sheikh was interviewed by Project Censored about the film's production and impact.
+Interviewer Eleanor Goldfield described the film as "beautiful in both terrible and positive ways, as I imagine the Kashmiri experience is".

+Sheikh has also been interviewed for a number of other publications and podcasts, including Kashmir Times.
+The film has also been covered by Muslim news outlets like 5Pillars, who reported on the largest screening of the film in Birmingham in the UK.
+The 5Pillars article described the feeling of watching the film as, "being introduced painfully and intimately to a people and a land whose suffering is too often ignored."

 Some reviewers noted limitations: while the emotional resonance and storytelling have been praised, the use of English-accented dialogue and the lack of Kashmiri-speaking actors were seen as reducing the sense of authenticity by some audience members.